hayleydorfman/valence-control/README.md

 The behavioral tasks used for both experiments in the paper are provided here.
 They were written using Josh deLeeuw's jsPsych toolbox (http://www.jspsych.org/).

-Both tasks require communication with a PHP server in order to run.
+Both tasks will not run "out of the box" because they require communication with a PHP server.
 You can achieve this by running them on your own domain, or by using a tool like XAMPP to run the PHP server locally.
-You could also use an easy-to-use experiment hosting service like https://www.cognition.run/.
+You could also use an easy-to-use experiment hosting service, my favorite of which is: https://www.cognition.run/.
 Please note that slight modifications may need to be made to the existing code to either run the task locally or on a hosting service.
 For example, the consent and data save functions will need to be commented out in order to run the task locally (if you do not have PHP capabilities).
-If you are not familiar with running online experiments and wish to run this one, I would recommend starting with the documentation/tutorials and Github discussion forum for jsPsych.
+For more information on running online jsPsych experiments, please see the extensive documentation available on the jsPsych website, Github discussion forum, and particularly here: https://www.jspsych.org/overview/running-experiments/.

 Data